KAINI-A/Blogsite/README.md

 # Blogsite

 Just a simple way to store my writings!
+Used HTML CSS